sbma44/houston-parcels/README.md

 The data is stored in an S3 bucket that these scripts are configured to reach.
 Please grab the files _once_ and then use your own local copy rather than racking up charges on my AWS account.
 It's about 2.3 GB of compressed data.

 ## Prerequisites
+This project relies upon numerous GNU tools, but few unusual ones. `jq` and the `gdal-bin` packages are the only dependencies you're likely to need to install. `pv` is optional.

 You're going to need a beefy machine with a PostGIS install.
 And you're probably going to need some bash and python chops.
 Once you have those, head to `conf.sh`.